Navajo couple in traditional dress looking into distance of western plateau

 Osh-Tisch

 Osh-Tisch, whose name translates to “Finds Them and Kills Them” in Crow, was a “baté,” the Crow word for Two-Spirit.
-Osh-Tisch dressed as a woman and did traditional women’s work and fought in battles of Rosebud and Little Big Horn.
+Osh-Tisch dressed as a woman, did traditional women’s work, and fought in the battles of Rosebud and Little Big Horn.
 During the battle of Rosebud, in which the Crow fought in a coalition led by the US Army against the Lakota and Cheyenne tribes, a Crow warrior was wounded and fell from his mount.
 The Lakota charged forward to further attack, and Osh-Tisch jumped off her horse, stood over him, and started shooting at the approaching Lakota “as rapidly as she could load her gun.”
-Another Crow woman, The Other Magpie, started to scream to create a diversion even though she only had only a coup stick.
+Another Crow woman, The Other Magpie, started to scream to create a diversion even though she only had a coup stick.
 She rode toward the Lakota, alternating between waving her stick wildly, spitting at them, and yelling, “My spit is my arrows!”
 As the Lakota tried to keep up, she hit one with her coup stick; Osh-Tisch’s bullet followed soon after.
 This earned Osh-Tisch her “Finds Them and Kills Them” name.

 Even after her gallant acts of war, tribes were still confined to reservations.
 There, Osh-Tisch was harassed and ridiculed by missionaries.
 They forced her to cut her hair and dress in men’s clothes.
 And yet, tribal leaders defended her.
 Even in the Victorian era, Native people embraced Two-Spirit people for who they were and all they accomplished.